gadosanjos/Q_Learning/README.md

 ## Results

 - Frozen Lake: Tested with Q-Learning and Approximate Q-Learning.
-- CartPole: Tested with Approximate Q-Learning.
+- CartPole: Tested with Q-Learning and Approximate Q-Learning